 Unauthorized Use of Property in Ohio

 Unauthorized use of property is prosecuted under Ohio statute 2913.04.
 This prohibits knowingly gaining access to and using a computer, computer system, computer network, cable service, cable system, telecommunications device, telecommunications service, or information service without the consent of the owner or service provider.

-If you are convicted of this offense you could face serious consequences.
-The severity of a conviction will depend on the circumstances of your charge.
-If you are found guilty of unauthorized use of property and your offense does not involve a scheme to defraud property services, you will be convicted of a fourth degree misdemeanor punishable by up to 30 days in jail.
+Unauthorized use of property is theft.
+If convicted, you could face serious consequences.
+The severity of a conviction will depend on the circumstances.
+If you are found guilty of unauthorized use of property and your offense does not involve a scheme to defraud property services, it is a fourth-degree misdemeanor punishable by up to 30 days in jail.

 Crimes involving dishonesty are very serious.
 A conviction for unauthorized use of property could ruin your personal and professional reputation for years to come.
 It’s important to treat your unauthorized use of property charge with the gravity it merits because your livelihood and your freedom could depend on it.

 How a Columbus Unauthorized Property Use Attorney Can Help

 The Columbus fraud attorneys at LHA take your charges very seriously, and we know what it takes to get you past them.
 We will thoroughly investigate your case to find any and all defenses that may be raised on your behalf.
 Let us aggressively advocate for you and make sure your rights are upheld.

 Depending on the State’s case and any mitigating circumstances, a Columbus fraud attorney will work to have your charges dismissed or to negotiate the most favorable plea deal possible.